KiraCore/docs/spec/iteration-1/kip_25.md

 It should not be possible to propagate blocks which timestamp varies from the system time by configurable value by each full node.
 (Default 1 minute)

 _NOTE: tlsdate or similar NTP alternative is required to run on the host machines_

+_NOTE: Kira must NOT use blocktime concept in its logic known from the original modules of the cosmos sdk_